Libertango

 Libertango is a composition by tango composer and bandoneon player Astor Piazzolla, recorded and published in 1974 in Milan.

 The title is a portmanteau merging "Libertad" (Spanish for "liberty") and "tango", symbolizing Piazzolla's break from classical tango to tango nuevo.

 Performances

 Astor Piazzolla recorded and published Libertango in 1974 in Milan, symbolizing his break from classical tango to tango nuevo (see below for recording details).
 While touring, he and his band performed an extended version in 1977 for Radio Télévision Suisse Mosaique.

-Cellist YoYo Ma played Libertango on his 1997 album Soul of the Tango: The Music of Astor Piazzolla.
+Cellist Yo-Yo Ma played Libertango on his 1997 album Soul of the Tango: The Music of Astor Piazzolla.

 It was featured by guitarist Al Di Meola in his 2000 album The Grande Passion.

 In 2002 Libertango appeared on Australian/British classical crossover string quartet Bond's second album, Shine.

 It featured on the 2004 live album Live: Manchester and Dublin of the guitar duo Rodrigo Y Gabriela.

 In 2013 Libertango appeared on award-winning album Surreal by guitar-virtuoso Roman Miroshnichenko.

 In 2017, it appeared on the collaborative live album by the Japanese jazz pianist Hiromi and the Colombian harpist Edmar Castaneda, recorded in Montreal.